 Cat Pose: Begin on all fours, exhale, drawing the belly into the spine.
 Round back toward the ceiling.
 Release crown of head toward the floor, don’t force chin to chest

-Cow Pose: Begin on all fours, inhale as the belly drops towards the floor.
-Lift chin and chest gazing up toward the ceiling.Broaden shoulder blades and draw shoulders away from ears.
 Cat-Cow is a gentle flow between two poses.
 It warms the body and brings flexibility to the spine.
 It stretches the back torso and neck, and softly stimulates and strengthens the abdominal organs.
 It also opens the chest, encouraging the breath to become slow and deep.
 The spinal movement of the two poses stimulates the kidneys and adrenal glands.
 Coordinating this movement with your breathing relieves stress and calms the mind.

 Ghosts and goblins, skeletons too witches, monsters, and zombies.
 Halloween is a holiday where “seeing dead people” is creepy especially if they are the “walking dead.”
 So an interesting twist for your creepy holiday is “playing dead.”
 Yep I’m talking about the corpse pose.
 It’s the simplest role you will ever have to play.
 Lay down as if dead and let your body sink into the earth.
 This pose is all about the “art of relaxation.”
 Let yourself relax and you sink into meditation.
 You’ll be rejuvenated and “back to life” ready for all the parties!